 Can you bow hunt on Sundays?
 Yes, It is allowed to hunt on Sundays in most of America.
 41 states allow hunting on Sundays and 11 states have banned it.
-The law is different for each state, some states allow certain hunting activities on Sundays where some have totally banned it.
+The law is different for each state, some states allow certain hunting activities on Sundays whereas some have totally banned it.

 WAIT! if you find your state don’t leave just yet, because some of these states allow bow hunting under certain circumstances.
 Read the full list below and find your state to read the regulations that follow!
-Make sure to get your self a hunting license as well.
+Make sure to get yourself a hunting license as well.

 List of states that have banned hunting on Sundays

 You can bow hunt, but only on licensed shooting preserves.
 This means you need approval from the town, according to the Connecticut Department of Energy and Environmental Protection.
 If someone catches you with any hunting equipment you will be cited if you are found on a property not licensed as a private shooting preserve.

 (No hunting, but bow hunting is allowed on licensed shooting preserves)

 Delaware is more strict when it comes to hunting rules, the only hunting allowed on Sunday in Delaware is “Chase red fox in season”.
 Sadly this is the only form of hunting allowed in Delaware on Sundays.
 Unlike other states such as Connecticut the state Delaware has made no effort to work around this law or make any other option such as bow hunting.

 (No hunting or bowhunting allowed on Sundays)